avaughn271/CLUES2/README.md

 **--popFreq**  The modern derived allele frequency.

-**--N** The population size.
-This is the HAPLOID population size, denoting the number of haplotypes in a given population, NOT the number of diploid individuals.
+**--N** The effective population size (Ne).
+This is the HAPLOID effective population size, denoting the number of haplotypes in a given population, NOT the number of diploid individuals.
 100 diploid humans corresponds to an N value of 200.
 Either this or a coal file must be supplied, but not both.

 **--coal** The population size file denoting different population sizes through time.
 Identical to the file format used by (RELATE)[https://myersgroup.github.io/relate/].
 The population sizes considered here are the HAPLOID population size, denoting the number of haplotypes in a given population, NOT the number of diploid individuals.
 100 diploid humans corresponds to an N value of 200.
 Either this or a value of N must be supplied, but not both.